yonahcodes/CS50x/week1_c/section1.md

 # CS50 Section 1 - C
 <!-- this is an invisible comment -->
-Welcome to my personal notes of CS50's very first section!

-The goal of sections is to help us bridge the gap between lectures and problem sets.

-In this introductory week, we delve into the fundamentals of the C programming language, covering essential concepts like variables, types, input/output, loops, and functions.
-Let's demystify the basics of C programming.<br><br>

 ## Variables and Types
 A **variable** is container paired with a symbolic name for some value that can change